Seven TikTok Tips to Fertilize Your Account

 I have heard from other creators that the most recent algorithm change in March of 2022 revealed that TikTok no longer wants you to post uploaded content or reposts of old videos.
 Since this update, I've seen prominent creators post old videos, and they flop.
 So, no more cap-cut, no more editing outside of the app.
 Use their tools.
 There are many great things about the TikTok app, so you shouldn't have to use anything else.

 4. Don't Block People

-I must admit that I stopped blocking people that irritated me because each time I blocked someone, my views would drop from what they had been on previous videos.
+I must admit that I stopped blocking people who irritated me because each time I blocked someone, my views would drop from what they had been on previous videos.
 I haven't blocked someone in quite a while, but from casual observations, it's not worth even the possibility of a ding to your algorithm.
 Yes, there are haters.
 So?
 Do you know them?
 No. So who cares what they say.
 You should see some of the hateful things left on my posts.
 I shake my head and move on.
 They are miserable people, so let them be miserable.
 I like to think that they return to the thread, expecting to find they have launched a keyboard war with me - but they get nothing from me.
 This must make them furious, but it makes me smile.

 If they are physically threatening you - report them, maybe even call the police and file a report.
 It's worth blocking them in this scenario, as your safety is first.